AlainParadis/HEAL610/lit-review.md

 ### Integration of ADKAR & Deming

-Integrating the ADKAR (Awareness, Desire, Knowledge, Ability, Reinforcement) model with Deming's Plan-Do-Study-Act cycle creates a powerful framework for implementing and sustaining the WIL initiative in the program.
-The two approaches complement each other, with ADKAR providing a people-centred change leadership approach, and Deming offering the continuous improvement process.
+Integrating the Prosci ADKAR (Awareness, Desire, Knowledge, Ability, Reinforcement) model with Deming's Plan-Do-Study-Act (PDSA) cycle creates a powerful framework for implementing and sustaining the WIL initiative in the program.
+The two approaches complement each other, with ADKAR providing a people-centred change leadership approach, and Deming's PDSA cycle offering the continuous improvement process.

-The Plan phase includes defining the end-state of the change process, identifying the problems with the current approach, then developing solutions.
-It is during this stage that a evidence is used to demonstrate why the current state cannot continue.
-The evidence shows that the current fieldwork model doesn't meet students' nor employers' needs.
-This urgency fosters stakeholder support.
+The Plan phase incorporate ADKAR's Awareness and Desire elements to ensure stakeholders understand why change is needed and want to participate.
+The Do phase applies ADKAR's Knowledge and Ability components to ensure people have the information and skills needed to implement the planned changes.
+The Study phase evaluates both process outcomes and individual adoption, identifying barriers in each individual's change journey.
+Finally, the Act Phase uses ADKAR's Reinforcement strategies to sustain changes while making necessary adjustments to the overall approach.

 To read:
 -   {% cite peus_leading_2009 %}: Lots of content about resistance to change here.